-\saut The results obtained in \cite{Luk2020} are the first ones tackling the Burnett conjecture without symmetry assumptions in 3+1, and also shed new lights on the Einstein-null dusts system itself as well as the trapped surface formation issue.
-Nevertheless, it assumes special regularity linked to the double null foliation which forbids any superposition of more than two waves.
-On the opposite, Theorem \ref{theo rough} constructs high-frequency vacuum 3+1 spacetimes without symmetry in generalised wave gauge.
-Local existence in this gauge does not particularise any directions and we think that our result will allow superposition of an arbitrarily large number of null dusts.
+We now turn to the second motivation of our result, the so-called Burnett conjecture, introduced by Burnett in \cite{Burnett1989}.
+In this article, he consideres a family of metrics $(h_\lambda)_\lambda$ converging to a metric $h_0$ as in \eqref{behaviour}, with the $h_\la$'s all satisfying \eqref{EVE'}.
+Burnett then asks: what is $R_{\mu\nu}(h_0)-\half R(h_0)(h_0)_{\mu\nu}$?
+In other words, what effective stress-energy tensor can be produced via weak limits of vacuum spacetimes?
+He proposes the following double conjecture: \begin{itemize} \item the metric $h_0$ solves the massless Einstein-Vlasov system

-\saut As a final word on the Burnett conjecture, let us mention how the direct and indirect conjecture can be linked, while being two very different mathematical problems.
-The direct conjecture deals with given sequences of solutions to the Einstein vacuum equations and tries to characterize their limits' Ricci tensor.
-The singular nature of these vacuum solutions implies that the own existence of the sequence is not trivial.
-Therefore, by answering the indirect conjecture one actually constructs concrete examples of vacuum solutions exhibiting the singular behaviour required by any theorem dealing with the direct conjecture.
-In that sense, Theorem \ref{theo rough} paves the way for a proof of the direct Burnett conjecture in generalised wave gauge.
+where $\d\mu_{h_0}$ is the measure on the tangent bundle, \item conversely, any solution of \eqref{Einstein Vlasov} is the limit in the sense \eqref{behaviour} of a sequence of vacuum spacetimes $(h_\lambda)_\lambda$. \end{itemize} Before we review the literature, let us explain how the direct and indirect parts of the conjecture interact.
+The direct conjecture deals with given sequences of solutions to \eqref{EVE'} and tries to characterize their limits' Ricci tensor.
+The singular nature of these vacuum solutions implies that their own existence is not trivial.
+Therefore, by answering the indirect conjecture one actually constructs concrete examples of sequences exhibiting the singular behaviour required by the direct conjecture.